AllisonSHill/CSharpLiveProject/BackEndStories/README.md

 [Back to Table of Contents](#back-end-stories)

 ### Calendar Pull Existing Schedule

-From story: The calendar allows for people to set their schedule for time off, but we want it to also populate the events currently scheduled.
-Create a method within the Calendar Controller that will check for existing schedule items and add them to the calendar.
+This story stated that the calendar allows for people to set their schedule for time off, but we wanted it to also populate the events currently scheduled.
+I was asked to create a method within the Calendar Controller that will check for existing schedule items and add them to the calendar.

+I wrote a ShowScheduleItems function in the Calendar Controller, and called it from the Index function to run on page load:

 ```
 [HttpGet]